By: Estefanía Romero

 So… there I was with Tootie Heath and his lovely African American accent telling me the story of his life.

-I know we wouldn’t have enough time for you to tell me everything you’ve done or seen this afternoon, but, could you tell me in a few words the story of jazz, from your perspective?
+I know we wouldn’t have enough time for you to tell me everything you’ve done or seen this afternoon, but, could you tell me in a few words the history of jazz, from your very own perspective?